RVshare.com

 • Mileage: 822 miles

-• Fun Fact: Griffith Park, which is located in Los Angeles, is the second-largest urban park in California.
+• Fun fact: Griffith Park, which is located in Los Angeles, is the second-largest urban park in California.

-Top RV Rentals in Los Angeles, California
+Top RV Rentals Near Los Angeles, California

-Nearby National Parks
+National Parks

 Zion National Park